CGAL Made More Accessible: Binding Modules

-An arrangement data structure is internally used to represent the point set maintained by the general polygon-set; it is possible to obtain it and apply further operations on it, as demonstrated by the code excerpt shown in Listing~\ref{lst:py:circleSegmentPolygonsArr}.
+An arrangement data structure is internally used to represent the point set maintained by a general polygon-set object; it is possible to obtain it and apply further operations on it, as demonstrated by the code excerpt shown in Listing~\ref{lst:py:circleSegmentPolygonsArr}.